Inside Internet Governance: Local and Global Powers

 - Data privacy and consumer protection

-Governments play the strongest enforcement role in internet regulation.
+Enforcement mechanisms include fines, legal mandates, ISP-level filtering, compliance audits, and licensing requirements.
+Governments therefore play the strongest enforcement role in internet regulation.

 How Regulation Affects Businesses in 2025